A Eudoxian study of discriminant curves associated to normal surface singularities: Introduction

 Gryszka, Gwo\'zdziewicz and Paru\-si\'nski applied Casas-Alvero's formula to series $F \in \C\{u,v\}$ of the form $(v^k - t u^l)^N - u^{l(N + 1)}$, in which $t \in \C^*$ is a parameter, $k, l, N \in \Z_{>0}$ and $k,l$ are coprime.
 We simplify their approach, by applying Theorem B only to series of the form $u^b - \lambda v^a$, with $\lambda \in \C^*$, $a, b \in \Z_{>0}$ and $a, b$ coprime.

 We achieve this simplification using Delgado and Maugendre's \cite[Theorem 4]{DM 21}, which states an equivalence of two definitions of {\em special members} of pencils of curves associated to germs of finite morphisms $\varphi : (S,s) \to (\C^2, 0)$.
-Namely, we apply their theorem to {\em all} the finite morphisms $(f^b, g^a) : (S,s) \to (\C^2, 0)$, for varying pairs $(a,b)$ of coprime positive integers (see the proof of Proposition \ref{prop:equivdist}).
+Namely, we apply their theorem to {\em all} the finite morphisms $(f^b, g^a) : (S,s) \to (\C^2, 0)$, for varying pairs $(a,b)$ of coprime positive integers (see the proof of Proposition \ref{prop:invroots}).

 This is the reason why we qualify our approach as {\em Eudoxian}.
 A tradition tells that Eudoxus had the idea to develop a theory of proportions by comparing the sizes of all integer multiples $(b M_1, a M_2)$ of a given pair $(M_1, M_2)$ of magnitudes of the same kind.
-This approach was explained by Euclid in Book V of the {\em Elements} and if it is unclear what exactly may be attributed from it to Eudoxus (see Menn \cite[Page 188]{M 18}, quoted in Section \ref{sec:Eudoxstrat} below), it is customary to say that Eudoxus initiated this way of thinking.
 Similarly, we study the pair $(f,g)$ by looking simultaneously at all the pairs $(f^b, g^a)$.
-This idea was already used when $(S,s)$ is {\em smooth}: by Gwo\'zdziewicz in his study \cite{G 12} of Newton polygons of discriminants and by Delgado and Maugendre in their study \cite{DM 14} of combinatorial types of images of branches, each time without the mention of the relation with Eudoxus's approach to proportion theory.
+This idea was already used when $(S,s)$ is {\em smooth}: by Gwo\'zdziewicz in his study \cite{G 12} of Newton polygons of discriminants and by Delgado and Maugendre in their study \cite{DM 14} of combinatorial types of images of branches.
+But they mentioned no relations with Eudoxus' approach to proportion theory.

 As a step in our proof of Theorem \ref{thm:Athm}, at the end of Section \ref{sec:combinvjac} we prove the following generalization of the main theorem of \cite{G 12}, which concerned the case when the source $(S,s)$ is {\em smooth}: